AlexeyProvorov/The-world-as-a-knitting-needle/My own blog.md

 I see a lot of contradictions.
 Okay.
 Let's start from the user's pain.
 Good IT network is a really huge pain for all.
 Bu it's not enough.
 What I could give for professionals?
 A new place for their own blogs?
 So, I may need to develop my own blog first at this point?
+Not at all.
+What else?